King Zhou of Shang: Late reign

-A significant amount of information regarding Di Xin's life had been falsified by following dynasties.
-Thus many modern day historians believe that he was in fact reasonable and intelligent without several of the cruelties attributed to him.
+A significant amount of information regarding Di Xin's life was falsified by following dynasties.
+Thus, many modern-day historians believe that he was, in fact, reasonable and intelligent, lacking at least some of the cruel traits and actions attributed to him.
 The following are accounts of him written in records published in the millennium following his death, during which many misconceptions surrounding him arose.

-In his later years, Di Xin gave himself over to drinking, women and abandoned morals, preferring these to the proper governance of the country, and ignored almost all affairs of state.
-According to Sima Qian, he even hosted festive orgies where many people engaged in immoral things at the same time with his concubines and created songs with crude (erotic) lyrics and poor rhythm.
+In his later years, Di Xin gave himself over to drinking, women, and abandoned morals, preferring these to the proper governance of the country, and ignored almost all affairs of state.
+According to Sima Qian, he even hosted festive orgies, where many people engaged in immoral things at the same time with his concubines and created songs with crude, erotic lyrics and poor rhythm.
 In legends, he is depicted as having come under the influence of his wicked wife Daji, and committing all manner of evil and cruel deeds with her.
-In fictionalizations, including the novel Fengshen Yanyi, she was said to be possessed by a malevolent fox spirit.

-One of the most famous forms of entertainment Zhou enjoyed was the "Alcohol Pool and Meat Forest".
-A large pool, big enough for several canoes, was constructed on the Palace grounds, with inner linings of polished oval shaped stones from the seashores.
-This allowed for the entire pool to be filled with alcohol.
+One of the most famous forms of entertainment Zhou enjoyed was the "Lake of Wine and Forest of Meat" built at the Deer Terrace Pavilion.
+A large pool, big enough for several canoes, was constructed with inner linings of polished oval-shaped stones from the seashore.
+This allowed for the entire pool to be filled with wine.
 A small island was constructed in the middle of the pool, where trees were planted, which had branches made of roasted meat skewers hanging over the pool.
 This allowed Zhou and his friends and concubines to drift on canoes in the pool.
 When they thirsted, they reached down into the pool with their hands and drank the wine.
 When they hungered, they reached up with their hands to eat the roasted meat.
-This was considered one of the most famous examples of decadence and corruption of a ruler in Chinese history.
+This is considered one of the most famous examples of decadence and corruption in a ruler in Chinese history.